 SECURE THE BUILDING

 Secure the Building is used to prevent unauthorized entry if the potential threat is outside and in the vicinity of the school.
-An armed robbery, police foot pursuit, stray animal, and irate parent/visitor are just some examples.
+An armed robbery, police foot pursuit, and stray animals in the area of the school are just some examples.
 Outside activities are cancelled and anyone outside at activation is instructed to move inside; all exterior doors and windows are secured while staff and students are free to move about inside the school.
 All visitors and deliveries are initially turned away during this scenario and dismissals would also be delayed if warranted.
 After further assessment, visitors and deliveries can resume during this response at administration's discretion.
 If appropriate, 911 should be utilized to notify law enforcement and the LCPS SOC should be contacted as soon as possible.

 Shelter-in-Place procedures are used to temporarily shelter people from a hazardous outdoor atmosphere, such as weather or a chemical, biological, or radiological incident.
 During this scenario all exterior doors should be locked and measures should be taken to shut down the intake of outside air if warranted.
 Visitors and deliveries may be cancelled until public safety officials declare the area clear.
 If appropriate, 911 should be utilized to notify law enforcement/fire rescue and the LCPS SOC should be contacted as soon as possible.